Wisconsin CDL Requirements

 The CDL general knowledge test consists of 50 questions in multiple choice form.
 In order to receive a passing score, each applicant is required to answer at least 80% of the questions correctly in the time allotted for that test.
 All knowledge tests require a score of at least 80% to pass.
 Any applicant that exceeds the time limit or incorrectly answers too many questions on the general knowledge test will fail the test.

 Any applicant that uses any kind of test aid during the test will automatically fail the test.
 Anyone caught talking to another person during the test will automatically fail the test.
 Use of cell phones and camera devices is prohibited in the testing area.
-If you fail any part of the knowledge test, you will be required to wait at least seven days before you can take the test again.
+If you fail a knowledge test, you can generally retake it as soon as the next business day.
+However, if you fail a knowledge test because you were caught cheating or using unauthorized assistance, you will be required to wait at least seven days before you can take the test again.

 All applicants should arrive at the DMV Service Center at least one hour prior to closing when taking the knowledge tests.
 Most DMV Service Centers are busier during the afternoon hours so, please keep that in mind when you plan on taking your test.